trebbag/revenuepilot/README.md

    improve coding accuracy.

-5. **Secure and scale**: Implement authentication, persist analytics events to a database, and wrap the app in Electron using `electron-builder` when you’re ready to distribute a desktop version.
+5. **Secure and scale**: Implement authentication, persist analytics events to a database, and consult the packaging guide to produce signed installers via `electron-builder` when distributing a desktop version.
 Remember to maintain HIPAA compliance by de‑identifying notes before sending them to any external API.

 ### De-identification assumptions